santiagofavero/Autoselll/README.md

   - The system analyzes the image and identifies model specifics
   - Price guidance is shown, referencing current Norwegian market data
   - A Norwegian listing description is generated, with attention to platform requirements
-  - You review the draft and publish to FINN.no and Facebook Marketplace as needed
+  - You review the draft and publish to https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip and Facebook Marketplace as needed

 Security and privacy
 - Data handling follows best practices for image data and personal information